Wedding Toast Tips for Guests

 Keep it on the Short Side

-It's possible that you won't be the only guest wanting to toast the bride and groom, so don't hog the mike!
+It's possible that you won't be the only guest wanting to toast the bride and groom, so don't hog the microphone!
 Two to three minutes is plenty of time to get your heartfelt wishes across.

 Don't Read Your Toast

-While it's smart to think about what you're going to say beforehand, try not to memorize your speech -- you still want it to come off as spontaneous.
-If you're worried about freezing in front of a crowd, by all means bring a few note cards with you.
+While it's smart to think about what you're going to say beforehand, try not to memorize your speech—you still want it to come off as spontaneous.
+If you're worried about freezing in front of a crowd, by all means, bring a few note cards with you.

 Play to Your Crowd

-If the room is filled with people who are ready to party, a serious soliloquy is probably going to bore them.
+If the room is filled with people who are ready to party, a serious monologue is probably going to bore them.
 On the other hand, a buttoned-up crowd might not appreciate that stand-up routine you wrote about the week you and the groom spent in Cancun.

 Start Off Simple

-First, introduce yourself since it's probable many guests haven't met you yet.
-Of course, you'll want to explain how you've come to know the couple (for example, “I first met Mike at college during freshman orientation."), but be sure to make the toast about both the bride and groom.
+First, introduce yourself, since it's probable many guests haven't met you yet.
+Of course, you'll want to explain how you've come to know the couple—for example, "I first met Mike at college during freshman orientation"—but be sure to make the toast about both the bride and groom.
 (Resist the urge to catalog the things you've been up to since then.)

 Make it Fun

 Include random and funny anecdotes of times you've spent with the couple, particularly any memories you have from when your friend first introduced you to her significant other.
-Take it easy with inside jokes -- one or two is fine, but you don't want the other guests to feel left out.
+Take it easy with inside jokes—one or two is fine, but you don't want the other guests to feel left out.

 Keep it Clean

-A good rule of thumb: Stay away from anything -- bad language, drunken anecdotes -- that you'd hesitate saying directly to the bride's grandmother's face.
+A good rule of thumb: Stay away from anything—bad language, drunken anecdotes—that you'd hesitate saying directly to the bride's grandmother's face.

 Nix the Ex Reference

-We can't say this enough: do not -- no matter how funny you think the story might be -- bring up a bride or groom's ex during the toast.
+We can't say this enough: Do not—no matter how funny you think the story might be—bring up a bride or groom's ex during the toast.
 It's sure to make at least one person uncomfortable and that's not the point of the toast, right?

 End on a High Note